A Mechanistic Perspective and Circuit-Guided Difficulty Metric for Unlearning: Background and Related Work

 \section{Background and Related Work}

-Our work is at the intersection of explainability and model unlearning.
-Below, we discuss related works in this intersection.
+Our work is at the intersection of explainability and unlearning.
+Below, we discuss the related works.\looseness-1

 \paragraph{Explainability in Unlearning Performances:} \citet{fan2024salun}, \citet{jia2024wagle} find that there is a subset of parameters that are prominent to forget set, identified by gradient-based Saliency Map~\citep{simonyan2013deep}.
-Only optimizing this subset of parameters leads to significant performance advantage in unlearning. \citet{qin-etal-2024-new} propose a metric GradSim to explain if edited knowledge is more likely to cause ripple effects -- the cosine similarity of gradient between original and edited knowledge. \citet{hong2024intrinsic} find that unlearning performance is correlated with the parametric concept vectors discovered in the MLP layers of the model.
+Only optimizing this subset of parameters leads to significant performance advantage in unlearning. \cite{chen2025clue,chen2026cure} find that forget and retain samples correlate with different circuits in the model. \citet{hong2024intrinsic} find that unlearning performance is correlated with the parametric concept vectors discovered in the MLP layers of the model.
 Recent work discovers loss re-weightting as an effective approach of unlearning, some tokens are more forget-related, and some are less relevant~\citep{yang2025exploring,wan2025not}.
-Other work finds that smooth loss landscape can lead to more robust unlearning against adversarial attacks~\citep{cheng2025understanding,fan2025towards}. \textit{However, existing work generally lacks providing mechanistic explanations in unlearning, especially the distinct unlearning performances across different samples.}
+Other work finds that smooth loss landscape can lead to more robust unlearning against adversarial attacks~\citep{cheng2025understanding,fan2025towards}. \textit{However, existing work generally lacks mechanistic explanations in unlearning, especially the distinct unlearning performances across different samples.}\looseness-1

 \paragraph{Explainability in Unlearning Difficulty:} Earlier works use heuristics to find hard-to-unlearn samples, for example, samples that are close to test set are hard to unlearn~\citep{cheng2023gnndelete,chen2025frog,wei2025llms}.
 Additionally, samples that are 1) highly memorized, and 2) deeply entangled with the retain set in embedding space are generally hard to unlearn~\citep{zhao2024what}.
-Later, \citet{fan2024challenging} propose a principled optimization strategy to find hard-to-unlearn samples, i.e. samples with low loss (high memorization) post-unlearning. \citet{cheng2025understanding} argue that if an unlearning task has a smooth loss landscape, the task is easy.
-Recent works have found that there is a strong coreset effect -- unlearning the core forget set is equivalent to unlearning the entire forget set~\citep{fan2024challenging,patil2025upcore,pal2025llm}.
+Later, \citet{fan2024challenging} propose a principled optimization strategy to find hard-to-unlearn samples, \ie samples with low loss (high memorization) post-unlearning. \citet{cheng2025understanding} argue that if an unlearning task has a smooth loss landscape, the task is easy.
+Recent work discovers coreset effect -- unlearning the core forget set is equivalent to unlearning the entire forget set~\citep{fan2024challenging,patil2025upcore,pal2025llm}.
 This is due to shared key tokens in the forget set, outliers, and similarity to the retain samples.

 \paragraph{Circuit Finding:} Let $a$ denote some activation in the computational graph and an edge $e{=}(a_u \rightarrow a_v)$ connect an upstream activation $a_u$ to a downstream activation $a_v$.
 Given a metric $M$, \eg output probability of the model, the importance of $a$ is measured using the change of $M$ when using clean input $x_{\text{clean}}$ and patch input $x_{\text{patch}}$~\citep{NEURIPS2020_92650b2e,finlayson-etal-2021-causal,meng2022locating,marks2024sparse}, \ie where $a_{\text{patch}}$ denotes the activation of $a$ when using $x_{\text{patch}}$ as input.
 For example, $x_{\text{clean}}{=}$ The cat ``is'' sitting on the mat, and $x_{\text{patch}}{=}$ The cat ``are'' sitting on the mat.
 We measure the change of output probability as a proxy of how important $a$ is to explaining the behavior or using singular or plural verbs.
 When $x_{\text{patch}}$ is not available or not easy to obtain, we can use zero-ablation, \ie $a_{\text{patch}} = 0$~\citep{hanna2024have,marks2024sparse}.